olivierpo/IoTFluorometer/README.txt

 		 pip install gspread
 		2. Make sure the in your Fluoremeter.cpp you specify the correct paths to your files and the correct Spreadsheet key.

+Remember, the libraries folder contains the libraries that should go in the libraries folder of your arduino directory, not your project directory.

 And you should be ready to go!